GENI-NSF/geni-tools/README-omni.txt

 Omni performs the following functions:
  * Talks to each CF in its native API
- * Contacts AMs via the GENI API
+ * Contacts AMs via the GENI AM API

 For the latest Omni documentation, examples, and trouble shooting tips, see the Omni Wiki: http://trac.gpolab.bbn.com/gcf/wiki/Omni

 == Release Notes ==
 New in v2.0:
+ Added support for AM API v3.
+V2 is the default.
+ * omni
+   - Removed support for omnispecs
+   - GENI v3 RSpecs are now the default
+   - Added --devmode, to try to continue on errors or bad inputs (for testing aggregates)
+   - Refactored code for maintainability
+   - Added --outputfile argument allowing experimenters to specify output filenames
+   - Cache GetVersion results for selecting RSpec versions

 New in v1.6.2:
  * Added omni-configure.py script to autogenerate the omni_config (#127)